Momiji Nishiya wins first Olympic women’s street skateboarding gold aged just 13

 A day after Yuto Horigome won the men’s competition for the host nation, Nishiya doubled up for Japan as she triumphed ahead of Brazil’s Rayssa Leal, also 13.

-The sport, making its Olympic debut, has already taken these Games by storm and the sight of these two youngster battling it out for gold only added to the drama at the Ariake Urban Sports Park.
+The sport, making its Olympic debut, has already taken these Games by storm and the sight of these two youngsters battling it out for gold only added to the drama in a crash-filled final at the Ariake Urban Sports Park.

 Nishiya finished with a score of 15.26 compared to 14.64 for Leal, who was looking to become the youngest ever Olympic champion but instead had to settle for being the youngest medallist in 85 years.

+I've never experienced that level of emotions.
+That was the best joy I ever had

-Japan’s Funa Nakayama, 16, completed an all-teenage podium with a score of 14.64.
+Japan’s Funa Nakayama, 16, took bronze with a score of 14.64 – completing the youngest ever podium in an individual event at an Olympics

+“I’m very, very delighted,” Nishiya said.
+“I’m very happy to be an Olympic champion.

+“I have no particular feeling about my age.
+That’s really nothing to do with the age…